cocos/cocos-docs/en/animation/animation-editor.md

   ![about the timeline](animation-editor/above-timeline.png)

-If you move the time control line, the nodes in the **Scene** panel will also move accordingly to the animation track.
+If the time control line is moved, the nodes in the **Scene** panel will also move accordingly to the animation track.

 ![move line](animation-editor/move-line.gif)